Marina1997Melad/printf/README.md

-Group Projec don by Marina Demian and Alaba Oluwasayo
+Group project on printf by Marina Demian and Alaba Oluwasayo
 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm here in a Spur for life
 Write a function that produces output according to a format.